The Veil Wall Rock Climbing

 : The Veil Wall

 The prominent and beautiful steeply overhanging hand crack(s).
 Start on the rightmost hand crack and let the games begin.
 Work primarily up this crack but don't be afraid to reach out to the crack immediately out left.
 About halfway up the steep section you get some good holds outside the crack but good jamming skills are still critical.
 Finish out right and climb some easy rock to the very top.
 Overall a beautiful and crazy fun short but stout overhanging hand crack....[more]
-Browse More Classics in MT
+Browse More Classics in Montana

 The easy hike to the anchor